turingschool/front-end-curriculum/lessons/module-3/promises-practice.md

 `Promise.all()` has entered the chat!
 - `Promise.all()` takes an array of promises and returns a single promise that will either `resolve` when every promise has resolved or `reject` with the reason of the first value in the array that reject.
 - If the promise array resolves completely, the resulting values will be an array of values whose results are ordered by the order of the promises in the original array - regardless of which promises resolve first!
-- **This allows us to make ensure that all of the data is returned at one time, rather than making several different `fetch` calls which could resolve at different times!**
+- **This allows us to make ensure that all of the data is returned at one time, in the correct order, rather than making several different `fetch` calls which could resolve at different times and hoping for the best!**
 </section>

 Dope!
 So now we have a way to work with all of the Promises returned from our `.map`!
 But before we implement it, let's [check the docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) and make sure we understand what we are getting back from this solution!